Category: Stats

 The Fallacy of Significance Tests

 It must be known that a p-value, or any other statistics based on the Chi-Square, is not a useful number.
 It has two components : sample size and effect size.
 Its ability to detect a non-zero difference increases when either sample size or effect size increases.
 If only sample size increases, even with the other left constant, the statistics become inflated.
 There is also a problem with the assumption.
 If it is about the detection of “non-zero” difference, it is of no use if the magnitude, i.e., effect size, is of no importance.
-I will provide several examples of the dangerosity of the significance tests.
+I will provide several examples of the deceptiveness of significance tests.

 Continue reading